 flowiseai/flowise

-Best for: building enterprise knowledge base Q&A systems, AI customer service tools, rapid AI application prototyping, users who need AI automation capabilities without writing code.
+Best For: Users wanting to build enterprise knowledge base Q&A systems, AI customer service, quickly prototype AI apps, and those who need AI automation without coding.

-Kestra is the most specialized tool in this group, oriented toward data engineering and complex task scheduling—similar to Airflow but more modern and considerably easier to deploy.
-Workflows are defined in YAML with built-in dependency management, failure retries, parallel execution, and full execution history.
+Kestra is the most professional tool in this list, focusing more on data engineering and complex task scheduling.
+It’s similar to Airflow but more modern and easier to deploy.
+It supports defining workflows with YAML, built-in task dependency management, failure retries, parallel execution, and execution history records.

-If your automation requirements involve data pipelines, scheduled batch processing, or multi-step dependencies, Kestra is a better fit than n8n.
-For purely business-oriented automation it may feel over-engineered.
+If your automation needs involve data pipelines, scheduled batch tasks, or multi-step dependencies, Kestra is a better choice than n8n.
+It might be overkill for pure business automation needs, though.

 cat > docker-compose.yml << 'EOF'